UPDATED MARCH 20, 2018

 The subject of lowering heavy metals in our brown rice protein has been a key initiative addressed by Growing Naturals since 2011.
 Although there is no such thing as being 100% metal-free (for any food), we have been committed to lowering its naturally occurring heavy metal levels year after year.
 Our goal is to lower the levels faster than any external trends, while relying upon the speed of current research and technology that still maintains the natural structure of our product.

-As a proud manufacturer of organic brown rice based products, we would like to provide reassurance in regards to the heavy metals in our rice protein supplements.
+As a proud manufacturer of organic brown rice protein, we would like to provide you reassurance and safety in regards to the heavy metals in our rice protein supplements.

 What are the levels of heavy metals in your rice protein?